SophM/Bamazon/README.md

 # Bamazon

-In this project, I built ...

-Bamazon is meant to be run in the terminal, using Node.js.
+In this project, I built an e-commerce storefront, called Bamazon.
+Bamazon is a CLI.
+It runs in the terminal, using Node.js.
 Node.js is an open-source JavaScript runtime environment, that allows to execute JavaScript code outside of a browser.
+Bamazon's inventory corresponds to a database stored using mySQL.
+The app connects to the mySQL database, which allows to display and update the store's inventory.

+The app shows the store's inventory and takes orders from customers.
+If the quantity wanted by the customer is lower than the stock, the customer will "buy" the item(s) wanted and an updated store's inventory will be displayed.
+If the customer wants more items than available in stock, a "stock-too-low" message will be displayed along with the store's inventory.
+At anytime, the customer can quit the app by entering "Q".
+Precautions have been taken so that entering "q" also quit Bamazon.

+The inventory is shown in a table format, thanks to the "cli-table" node package.
+Some colors have also been added to the inventory table and messages displayed thanks to the "cli-color" node package.

 ---